pymupdf/PyMuPDF/docs/document.rst

          *(Changed in version 1.14.13:)* *io.BytesIO* objects are now also supported.

       :arg bool new: whether to force accepting the stream, and thus **turning it into a stream object**.
+      :arg bool compress: whether to compress the inserted stream.
+If ``True`` (default), the stream will be inserted using ``/FlateDecode`` compression, otherwise the stream will inserted as is.

         .. caution:: The object of :data:`xref` must be a PDF dictionary for this to work, and especially must not be empty -- as is the case if you just created the xref via :meth:`Document.get_new_xref`.
-To avoid this, execute ``doc.update_object(xref, "<<>>")`` before inserting the stream.
+To avoid this, at a minimum execute ``doc.update_object(xref, "<<>>")`` before inserting the stream.

-      This method is intended to manipulate streams containing PDF operator syntax (see pp. 985 of the :ref:`AdobeManual`) as it is the case for e.g. page content streams.
+      This method is primarily intended to manipulate streams containing PDF operator syntax (see pp. 643 of the :ref:`AdobeManual`) as it is the case for e.g. page content streams.

       If you update a contents stream, you should use save parameter *clean=True*.
 This ensures consistency between PDF operator source and the object structure.